 How to get by bicycle to Moray and Salineras de Maras on your own?

 Firstly, you’ll have to rent a bike in Cusco.
-Then, take a bus which goes in direction to Urubamba and leave it with the bike some minutes before Chinchero or some minutes after Chinchero.
-Your route will depend on how much time you want to devote to ride.
-One of the options is to start from a place called Chancadora (before the town of Chinchero), then it will be a few kilometers more to ride, or from a place called Cruzpata (some minutes after passing Chinchero), in this case you will have some kilometers less.
-Personally, I recommend you go from Chinchero first to Moray, then to the village of Maras and at the end to Salineras de Maras.
+Then, take a bus towards Urubamba and get-off near Chinchero.
+Your route will depend on how much time you want to devote to your ride.
+One of the options is to start from a place called Chancadora (before the town of Chinchero), adding a few extra kilometers to your ride; or from a place called Cruzpata (after the town of Chinchero), making your ride shorter.
+Personally, I recommend going from Chinchero to Moray, then to the village of Maras and end at Salineras de Maras.

-I advise you to leave Cusco early in the morning, around 6 am, because it will take about an hour to get to Chinchero, some hours of ridding by bike and for sure more than one hour to explore the various attractions on the way.
-Keep in mind, that you will need time for rest, taking pictures and have a lunch.
+I advise you to leave Cusco early in the morning, around 6 AM, because it will take about an hour to get to Chinchero.
+You will then need ample time to ride and some additional hours to explore the various attractions on the way.
+Keep in mind that you will also need time for rest, taking pictures and eating lunch.

-Once in Salienras de Maras, you can enjoy beautiful views and explore the salt mine, right after you will need to take the road towards the river Urubamba.
-Be aware that this part is very demanding.
-Short but hard for the beginners.
-I’d recommend to the amateur riders to go down, not ride!
+Once in Salineras de Maras, you can enjoy beautiful views and explore the salt mines, after which, you will need to take the road towards the river Urubamba.
+Be aware that this stretch is very demanding, it is therefore recommended that amateur riders walk down with your bicycles!
 The walk will take no more than 30 minutes, and after it you will have some kilometers of flat road to enjoy by bike again.

-You can get from the Urubamba River to the city Urubamba within 45 minutes or 1 hour.
-In Urubamba city you need to find a bus stop, which will not be difficult, because it is situated right at the main road, which you will be following.
+You can get from the Urubamba River to the city of Urubamba within 45 minutes or 1 hour.
+In Urubamba city, you need to find a bus stop, which will not be difficult, because it is situated right on the main road, which you will be following.
 The return trip to Cusco will take about two hours – by local bus.
-If you wish to go a bit faster you can pay a bit more and get a smaller bus.
+If you wish to go a bit faster you can pay a more to take a smaller bus.

-While planning biking trip on your own you remember:
+While planning your solo biking trip, you must remember:

-There are different ways to arrive to Moray and Salineras de Maras.
-You should provide yourself with maps and get basic knowledge how to move in the area, which can be very useful.
-Sometimes you will be all alone on the road, or the inhabitants will give tips which are not helpful enough, so be prepared that you will have to deal with everything on your own.
+There are different ways to arrive at Moray and Salineras de Maras.
+You should provide yourself with maps and get a basic knowledge of how to move in the area – as sometimes you will be all alone on the road or the locals will not give sufficient directional advice.
+Be prepared to deal with everything on your own.

-Though the majority of the routes are flat or go downhill, you will still be confronted with the parts which are definitely more advanced and require some extra skills.
+Though the majority of the roads are flat or go downhill, you will still be confronted with the parts which are definitely more advanced and require some extra skills.

-Especially the last part of the road between Moray and Maras is quite steep.
-This is a short part, but you need to be prepared for it.
+Especially the last part of the road between Moray and Maras which is quite steep.
+Despite only being a short stretch, you need to be prepared for it.
 If it is too much for you, or you don’t feel ready to ride downhill, get off the bike and walk.
 Do not be discouraged!
 You will have more time to admire the beautiful landscapes.

-The next challenging part appears in the road between Maras and Salineras.
-This path is extremely attractive, but in some moments a little bit steep and covered with stones, which requires of you to be more focused and ride slower or overcome the parts on which you do not feel comfortable on foot.
-A lot of bikers will ride here very quick, but there are those who are forced to walk.
+The next challenging part appears on the road between Maras and Salineras.
+This path is extremely attractive but in some moments a little bit steep and covered with stones, which requires you to be more focused and ride slower or overcome the parts on which you do not feel comfortable on foot.
+A lot of bikers will ride here quickly, but there are those who are forced to walk.

-Though it will be some extra weight, you should carry with you a system to repair a bicycle inner tube or reserve inner tube.
-Due to the stones on this route, there are often problems with the bikes.
-You can be put into a situation where you will have to change inner tube.
-As it happens in life, you may be lucky enough to ride the route without any surprises, but can also happen that you will have less luck.
+Though it will take some extra weight, you should bring a system to repair the inner tube and reserve-inner tube of the bicycle.
+The many stones on this route often cause problems for the bikes.
+It may be the case that you never have to do any repairs.
+As in life, you may be lucky enough to ride the route without any surprises, but it can also be the case that you have less luck.
 And in these situations, it is better to be prepared.
-I drove this route so far 6 times and during 2 expeditions the problems with inner tube appeared.
+Out of the six times I rode this route, I experienced problems with the inner tube on two occasions.